-Promising School of Dental Medicine First Professional DMD Program students, and residents, are encouraged to enter the PhD or MS Programs in Oral Biology.
-At the present time, the PhD and MS programs are independent degrees apart from the First Professional DMD and Advanced Dental Education Residency Programs in the School of Dental Medicine.
-In the future we anticipate developing joint/dual-degree programs.
+Predoctoral applicants are encouraged to enter the PhD or MS Graduate Programs in Oral Biology.
+At the present time, the PhD and MS programs in Oral Biology are simultaneous but independent degrees from the predoctoral dental program in the School of Dental Medicine.

-For more information about the simultaneous degree option at the School of Dental Medicine, please contact the Department of Oral Biology here.
+For more information about the simultaneous degree option at the School of Dental Medicine, please contact the Department of Oral Biology.